Package IO/THREADS-EXCEPTIONS

 Derive a `Files` instance for MONADT-FORM by lifting into the base instance.
 Example: (derive-files :m (st:StateT :s :m))

 `do` sugar for `with-open-file`.
 Expands to a continuation where BODY runs in `do`.
-Usage: (do-with-open-file opts (fs) (line <- (read-char fs)) ...)
+Usage: (do-with-open-file path (fs) (line <- (read-char fs)) ...) (do-with-open-file path (fs) :direction f_:Output :if-exists f_:Supersede (write-line fs "hello") ...)

 DO-WITH-TEMP-DIRECTORY_ ((DIR) &BODY BODY) MACRO